Little Ephraim Robin John and Ancona Robin John

-Little Ephraim Robin John and Ancona Robin Robin John were two 18th century African slave traders, later enslaved people, and finally, free men who were members of the ruling family of Old Town, Calabur, Nigeria.
+Little Ephraim Robin John and Ancona Robin Robin John were two 18th-century African slave traders, later enslaved people, and finally, free men who were members of the ruling family of Old Town, Calabar, Nigeria.
 Ancona was either a son or nephew of Little Ephraim.

 Members of the Efik clan, the men were seen as valuable assets because they spoke multiple languages (including English), were literate, could negotiate, and had a strong knowledge of the slave trade.

 The Robin Johns were kidnapped while participating in a slave trade expedition.
 They were sold to British slave traders while the king of Old Town, Grandy King George, was negotiating trade with the Duke of New Town.

 The Robin Johns were deceived twice by captains promising to bring them home to Africa.
 While in the Kingdom of Great Britain, the two men successfully petitioned the British courts for their freedom.

 Early life and capture

 By the mid-1700s, a bitter rivalry had formed between Old Town and New Town in Old Calabar.
 In 1767, trade negotiations between Grandy King George and Duke Ephraim of New Town turned bitter, which stalled the local slave trade.
 New Town's African slave traders then recruited the help of British slave traders to successfully launch an ambush on those involved in the slave trade in Old Town.

 Both Robin Johns were kidnapped during the ambush and sold into slavery.